Skip to content

 Juneteenth

 On June 17, 2021, President Joe Biden officially declared Juneteenth as the 11th official federal holiday in the United States.
 The holiday, which stretches back to the 1800s, commemorates the end of slavery in the United States.
 The name and specific date refer to June 19, 1865, when slaves in Gavelston, Texas were declared free (2 and a half years after the emancipation proclamation).
-The name “Juneteenth” is the combination of June and 19 and is also known as “Emancipation Day” or “Freedom Day”.
+The name “Juneteenth” is a combination of June and 19.
+Additionally, this holiday is known as “Emancipation Day” or “Freedom Day”.

-Before federal recognition in 2021, the holiday was recognized by several states.
+Before federal recognition in 2021, several states recognized the holiday.
 The first of which, Texas, officially acknowledged Juneteenth as an official state holiday in 1980.
-Now, Juneteenth is celebrated across the nation, and with it, the celebration of African American culture and history.
+Now, the nation celebrates Juneteenth, and with it, the celebration of African American culture and history.

 Independence Day

 This is a holiday celebrated nationally.
 It marks America’s independence from British colonists.
-It is regarded as the birth of America as an individual country and is normally celebrated with fireworks, parades, and barbeques.
+In addition, it marks the birth of America as an individual country.
+Every year, citizens in the United States celebrate with fireworks, parades, and barbeques.

-On this day, all non-essential federal offices are closed, and 93% of Americans are granted the day off from work whilst still getting paid.
+On this day, all non-essential federal offices close, and 93% of Americans have the day off from work while still getting paid.

 Labor Day

 This is a holiday celebrated throughout the whole of the United States, with 95% of Americans getting the paid day off.
-The day falls on the first Monday of September.
-It honors the American labor movement and the effort workers have made in contributing to the strength and power of the country.
+Every year, the day falls on the first Monday of September.
+Specifically, the day honors the American labor movement and the effort workers have made in contributing to the strength and power of the country.

 Columbus Day/ Indigenous People Day

-This is a national holiday that celebrates the anniversary of Columbus’ arrival in the Americas (October 12, 1492).
-Traditionally, this holiday marks the discovery of the Americas, however more recently it is regarded as a day to remember the Indigenous people of the United States and celebrate their rich heritage and culture.
+Columbus Day is a federal holiday that celebrates the anniversary of Columbus’ arrival in the Americas (October 12, 1492).
+Traditionally, this holiday marks the discovery of the Americas.
+However, more recently many regard it as a day to remember the Indigenous people of the United States and celebrate their rich heritage and culture.
 However, only 14% of Americans get Columbus Day as a paid day off from work.

-Veterans Day is an official holiday in the United States which honors veterans that worked for the United States military.
-It is celebrated through parades and church services, with a 2-minute silence held at 11 am.
+Veterans Day is an official holiday in the United States that honors veterans that worked for the United States military.
+Generally, it is celebrated through parades and church services, with a 2-minute silence held at 11 am.
 It is a federal and state holiday in every state apart from Wisconsin.
 Therefore those living in Wisconsin do not automatically get the day off by law.

 Thanksgiving Day

-This is an annual holiday in America recognized by the whole country.
+Thanksgiving is an annual holiday in America that the whole country recognizes.
 The holiday’s roots go back to a harvest festival celebrated by the Pilgrims in 1621.
-It is now honored as a day spent with family and friends and involves the preparation of a huge amount of food including, of course, a turkey.
+Today, many spend the day with family and friends and prepare a huge amount of food including, of course, a turkey.

-This is the holiday in which the highest number of Americans get the paid day off, ranking at 97% of Americans.
+This is the holiday in which the highest number of Americans get a paid day off, ranking at 97% of Americans.

 Christmas Day

-Nationally, every US citizen gets this holiday off.
-Christmas is a religious and cultural annual holiday celebrating the birth of Jesus Christ.
-It is a day spent with family, eating together, exchanging gifts, and partaking in religious ceremonies.
-In some states, Christmas Eve is offered as a day off as well.
-According to a study by The Balance Careers, Christmas Day is the holiday in which the second-highest amount of Americans get the paid day off, ranking at 95% of Americans.
+On December 25th, the United States celebrates Christmas and due to this, the majority of US citizens get this holiday off.
+Christmas is both a religious and cultural annual holiday that celebrates the birth of Jesus Christ.
+Families and friends celebrate the holiday by eating together, exchanging gifts, and partaking in religious ceremonies.
+Additionally, in some states, employers offer Christmas Eve as time off as well.
+According to a study by The Balance Careers, Christmas Day is the holiday in which the second-highest amount of Americans get a paid day off, ranking at 95% of Americans.

 Difference Between Federal and Religious Holidays

-There is only one recognized religious holiday in the United States.
-This is Christmas Day.
-If employees celebrate other religious holidays, then their employer may grant them a floating holiday.
-This is the option for employees to select a day off of their choice to celebrate their religious holiday.
+As can be seen, Christmas Day is the only religious holiday that the United States officially recognizes.
+If employees celebrate other religious holidays, for example, Easter or Passover, then their employer may grant them a floating holiday.
+In other words, an option for employees to select a day off of their choice to celebrate their religious holiday.
 Legally, as an employer, you must cater as best you can to your employees’ religious holidays.

-All Americans generally get the following holidays off from work: New Years Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
-Whilst, generally speaking, the other holidays are floating holidays, this means the employee can choose whether to take the day off or not.
+All Americans generally get the following holidays off from work: New Year’s Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+While generally speaking, the other holidays are floating holidays, this means the employee can choose whether to take the day off or not.

 Private companies have no obligation to close for federal holidays or to pay their employees overtime or holiday pay when they work on a holiday.
-Furthermore, employers are not legally required to compensate their employees with paid time off if they decide to close.
+Furthermore, employers are under no legal obligation to compensate their employees with paid time off if they decide to close.
 However, some companies may have policies in place to guarantee workers paid time off.

 Extra Holidays